 You can use these documents to compare products and they can help the adviser recommend the one that is best suited to your needs.
-Make sure you understand how much you owe now and in the future: ask for at least a 25-year illustration of your borrowing and interest.
+Make sure you know how much you'll owe in total.
+Ask for an illustration of borrowing and interest based on your age when applying.